ODSC West 2021 Speakers

 MLOps… From Model to Production(Workshop)

-I’m the Chief Data Scientist at Bill.com and have many years of experience as a researcher.
-My recent focus is in machine learning, deep learning, applied statistics and software engineering.
-Before, I was a Postdoctoral Scholar at Lawrence Berkeley National Lab, received my PhD in Physics from Boston University and my B.S. in Astrophysics from University of California Santa Cruz.
-I hold 4 patents and 11 publications to date and have spoken about data at various conferences around the world.
+Eitan is the Chief Data Scientist at Bill.com and has many years of experience as a researcher.
+His recent focus is on machine learning, deep learning, applied statistics and software engineering.
+Before, he was a Postdoctoral Scholar at Lawrence Berkeley National Lab, received his PhD in Physics from Boston University and B.S. in Astrophysics from University of California Santa Cruz.
+Eitan holds 4 patents and 11 publications to date and has spoken about data at various conferences around the world.